vectara/vectara-docs/www/docs/common-use-cases/keeping-your-data-private/data_encryption.md

 The final step to creating the AWS KMS key to finish the key creation.

 ## Attach your key to your account
-In order to get <Config v="names.product"/> to use your key, you must currently contact <Config v="names.product"/> to use your key Support and send us the ARN for the KMS key you created (starting with `arn:aws:kms:us-west-2`).
+In order to get <Config v="names.product"/> to use your key, you must contact <Config v="names.company"/> Support.
+Send us the ARN for the KMS key you created (starting with `arn:aws:kms:us-west-2`).

-The <Config v="names.product"/> team will set it up for you.
-In the future, you will be able to set the ARN on the The <Config v="names.product"/> Console and these instructions will be updated.
+The <Config v="names.company"/> team will set the configuration up for you.
+In the future, you will be able to set the ARN on the <Config v="names.product"/>
+Console and these instructions will be updated.

 ## How does it work
 Once your AWS KMS key is configured in the platform, when encrypting your